david-matu/zurion_api_client/README.md

-# Zurion Technologies Web Test
+# Zurion Technologies
+### Web API Client
-### By David May 5, 2024
+> By David May 21, 2025
 ____

 ### About
-This is a Contact Registry System that stores and manages contacts.

-Additionally, it provides powerful and intuitive visualizations for the distributions of contacts based on their various characteristics.
+This web application provides __Search__ feature where the user can seach for an individual contact by specify either the _phone hash_ or a string combination of _masked name_ and _masked phone number_ each separated by a comma.

+The web application effectively implements the Search API defined by the other web application [zurion_api_server](https://github.com/david-matu/zurion_api_server)

 ### Technical Specs
 This is a Maven-based Java web application project utilizing JDBC, Servlets and JSPs, with the JSPs employing Bootstrap 5 CSS